Loading...

 If you have a dental problem, you should call the dental practice that you normally attend in the first instance to discuss any treatment needs.

-Outside normal working hours, if you feel you have an urgent dental need, please contact NHS24 on 111.
+Outside normal working hours, if you feel you have an urgent dental need, please call NHS24 on 111.

 OPTICIANS